 For example, you could mix water with 2 mg/L of free chlorine with water with 2 mg/L chloramines and end up with water with essentially none of either—not a desirable situation.
 The chemical balance above illustrated that case.
 In most cases, there will be an excess of free chlorine or chloramnes.

 With source tracing in WaterGEMS and WaterCAD, we can determine how far each water source moves into the system.
-To get a clear picture of the different species, we would need to use the Multi-Species Extension (MSX) available starting with V8i SELECTseries 5.
-We would need to write out the equations for chlorine and chloramine decay and reaction between them to form nitrogen trichloride.
+To get a clear picture of the different species, we would need to use the Multi-Species Extension (MSX) available starting with version 08.11.05.61.
+You would need to define the equations for chlorine and chloramine decay and reaction between them to form nitrogen trichloride.
 The problem is complicated by the fact that there are other interfering species such that a straight stoichiometric balance may not be quite right.

 It would help to do some bottle tests in the lab to verify the equations.
 The reactions may be fast enough that reaction rates may not be a concern.
 You would then make runs with MSX and see if the model correctly predicts the species that result.